 Creative writing prompts get your creative juices flowing.

 What types of writing, you ask?
-It can be anything from fiction writing to essay writing.
+A prompt can be the creative seed of anything from fiction writing to essay writing.
 Creative writing prompts are even used to get you started with freewriting in your daily journal.

 How Do You Use Writing Prompts?